rosales-stephanie/c_compiler/my-project/README.md

+# How I started:
 stack new my-project
 cd my-project

-# To build project and check for errors
+# To build project and check for errors just do:
 stack build

-# To run/test
+# To run/test use:
-./compiler.sh
+./compiler.sh - runs one c file
-./runTests.sh
+./runTests.sh - runs chapter's tests
-./testCompiler.sh
+./testCompiler.sh - runs test-compiler test suite

+# To run GHC's interactive mode open your terminal and type in ghci like so:
+ghci